Deterministic evolution of gauge fields through a singularity: Proof of continuation under a one-dimensional ansatz

-\paragraph{Continuing the dynamics through the singularity.} In the previous Paragraph, we have proved that the presence of a one-dimensional electromagnetic field does not alter the quiescent behavior as the system approaches the Big Bang.
+In the previous section, we proved that the presence of a one-dimensional electromagnetic field does not alter the quiescent behavior as the system approaches the big bang.
 This provides the foundation for extending the continuation result of \cite{ThroughTheBigBang,Mercati_2019} to GR minimally coupled with electromagnetism under the one-dimensional \textit{ansatz}.

-It is important to note that the variables $x^0$, $x^1$, $x^2$, $x^3$, $k_0$, $k_1$, $k_2$, $k_3$ are not a suitable set for describing the system at the Big Bang.
+It is important to note that the variables $x^0$, $x^1$, $x^2$, $x^3$, $k_0$, $k_1$, $k_2$, $k_3$ are not a suitable set for describing the system at the big bang.
 For example, the singularity is located at the boundary of the $(x^1,x^2)$ plane, where $(x^1)^2 + (x^2)^2 \to \infty$.
-Therefore, when expressed in terms of $x^0,k_0, \dots, x^3,k_3$, the solutions become degenerate at the Big Bang.
-The values of certain variables (such as $(x^1)^2 + (x^2)^2$) at the singularity do not depend on the choice of initial values and, in this sense, they are not predictive.
-However, we can demonstrate that this loss of predictability at the Big Bang is coordinate-dependent.
-It is possible to find a sufficiently large number of variables that tend to finite \textit{nontrivial} limits at the Big Bang, and at the same time possess the property that specifying their values at any instant, including at the singularity, uniquely determines the solution.
+Therefore, when expressed in terms of $x^0,k_0, \dots, x^3,k_3$, the solutions become degenerate at the big bang.
+The values of certain variables (such as $(x^1)^2 + (x^2)^2$) at the singularity do not depend on the choice of initial values and cannot be, in this sense, predictive.
+However, we can demonstrate that this loss of predictability at the big bang is coordinate dependent.
+It is possible to find a sufficiently large set of variables that tend to finite \textit{nontrivial} limits at the big bang, and at the same time possess the property that specifying their values at any instant, including at the singularity, uniquely determines the solution.

-Specifically, we can demonstrate that the equations of motion in these variables form an autonomous set of ordinary differential equations (ODEs) that are regular at the Big Bang.
-This means that the RHSs of the equations of motion tend to finite limits, as do their first derivatives.
+Specifically, we can demonstrate that the equations of motion in these variables form an autonomous set of ordinary differential equations (ODEs) that are regular at the big bang.
+This means that the right-hand sides of the equations of motion tend to finite limits, as do their first derivatives.
 At the singularity, these equations satisfy the conditions required by the Picard-Lindel\"of theorem of existence and uniqueness of solutions of ODEs \cite{teschl2012ordinary}.
-Thus, it is possible to set an initial value problem at the Big Bang that has a unique solution.
-Consequently, the Big Bang is not necessarily a region where determinism fails, as no information about the dynamical system is lost there.
+Thus, it is possible to set an initial value problem at the big bang that has a unique solution.
+Consequently, the big bang is not a region where determinism fails, as \textit{no information about the dynamical system is lost there.}